LopiJ90/Fuzzy-Clustering-with-Barber-modularity-regularization/README.md

 The other files contain the data used in the simulation studies and the application.

 MatX.csv contains the matrix X in all the 3 simulation scenarios.

 MatY.csv contains the matrix Y in scenarios 1 and 3.

 MatYn.csv contains the matrix Y in scenario 2.

 MatB2.csv contains the matrix B in scenarios 1 and 2.

 MatBo.csv contains the matrix B in scenario 3.

+ToClustAdjacencyNutr.csv, ToClustAuthorDataNutr.csv and ToClustPaperDataNutr.csv contain the matrices B, X and Y in the application.